home-assistant/home-assistant.io/source/_posts/2024-10-02-connect-zbt1-issue-and-replacement.markdown

 Though Home Assistant SkyConnect is identical to the ZBT-1 under the hood, it is not affected.
 The design is not what's at fault, but instead, a defective voltage regulator that was used in this specific batch that is causing the issue.
 When a ZBT-1 is inserted into certain USB-A ports, the voltage regulator can fail, fully bricking the device.
 We used high-quality manufacturing and quality control in this and previous batches.
 We are undertaking an investigation to find out how this could happen and most importantly, to avoid a repeat of anything remotely similar in the future.

 We're sorry for any inconvenience this may cause you.
-Below are details on our investigation, how devices are affected, and the replacement program this issue with your device until a replacement is delivered to you.
+Below are details on our investigation, how devices are affected, and the replacement program.
 - [Background](#background)
 - [Pausing sales](#pausing-sales)
 - [Replacement Program](#replacement-program)